In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 You can configure DKIM with a TXT record in your DNS zone for your sending mail servers (such as postfix or sendmail).
 A DKIM generator can be used to generate a private key for your server and a public key for your DNS.

-Note: that a DKIM record is required for each sending server or mail provider.
+NOTE: A DKIM record is required for each sending server or mail provider.

 DKIM recommendations